AngelVI13/electricity-tracker/README.md

 store the data for the day and only run it once per day)

 [How to set up a cron job](https://phoenixnap.com/kb/set-up-cron-job-linux)

+NOTE: Tested with python 3.8 (should work with any python between 3.7 and 3.9)